Three Studies for a Portrait of Muriel Belcher: Description

 Each of the panels is set against a flat, dark and nondescript background.
 The portraits capture Belcher's personality, expressed through her flowing hair, arched eyebrows and prominent nose.
 From left to right, the panels show her in half profile looking to the viewer's right, in full profile, and in half profile looking to our left, in a sequence that evokes a sense of movement akin to the photographs of Eadweard Muybridge or police mug shots.
 Her facial features are heavily distorted in each, an effect achieved by long and wider brush strokes.
-Bacon uses contrasting colour pallets to change the tone and the mood of the panels; the fiery and aggressive reds of the centre portrait contrast with the calmer blue-grey tones of the right-hand image.
+Bacon uses contrasting colour palettes to change the tone and the mood of the panels; the fiery and aggressive reds of the centre portrait contrast with the calmer blue-grey tones of the right-hand image.
 The triptych follows in a pattern of panels painted of close friends in a similar distorted style during the late 1960s and very early 1970s.